James Watson and the Race IQ Taboo: Canceled by the Woke Mob

 Rufus added: “They just represent his rather narrow interpretation of genetic destiny… My dad made the lab his life, and yet now the lab considers him a liability.”

 Should James Watson have bitten his tongue and been a bit more socially sensitive?
 Perhaps.
-But he likely felt as though he needed to speak up because nobody else would.
-I suspect he felt as though everyone else was just too chickenshit to say anything… and likely thinking stop the nonsense you gaslighting fools!
-Just tell the truth!
+I think he felt obligated to speak up… everyone else was too chickenshit.
+James was likely thinking stop gaslighting the general public and tell the truth!

 Do I share Watson’s views about race and intelligence?
 Or ethnicities and intelligence?

-I’m not sure precisely what Watson believed, but I think so.
+I’m not sure because I don’t know the nuance of what Watson believed… but I think so.

-I believe human populations were shaped by millenia of: selection pressures, random drift, and environmental contingencies — resulting in varying distributions of traits like IQ/cognition, clannishness, corruption, height, and more.
+I believe human populations were genetically sculpted by millenia of: selection pressures, random drift, and environmental contingencies — resulting in varying distributions of traits like IQ/cognition, clannishness, corruption, height, and more.

 To clarify my thoughts: